troystribling/BlueCap/README.md

 public func terminate()
 ```

-An application can connect a BlueCap Peripheral using,
+An application can connect a Peripheral using,

 ```swift
 let manager = CentralManager.sharedInstance